neurobagel/documentation/docs/data_prep.md

 If this condition is not met, you will encounter an error when [running the Neurobagel CLI](cli.md) on your dataset to generate Neurobagel graph-ready files.

     !!! note
-        Subject IDs are case-sensitive and must be exact string matches. e.g., BIDS subject `sub-MNI001` != a subject with ID `sub-mni001` or `mni001` in a phenotypic TSV.
+        Subject IDs are case-sensitive and must match BIDS subject IDs exactly for Neurobagel to be able to link phenotypic and BIDS information. e.g., a BIDS ID of `sub-MNI001` is not the same as subject IDs `sub-mni001` or `mni001` in a phenotypic TSV and would not be linked by Neurobagel.

-- The subjects in the phenotypic TSV must be the same or a superset of subjects found in the BIDS directory.
-Neurobagel does not currently allow for datasets where subjects have BIDS data but are not represented in the phenotypic TSV.
+- All BIDS subjects must be included in the phenotypic TSV, even if they only have BIDS imaging information.
+  Neurobagel does not allow for datasets where subjects have BIDS data but are not represented in the phenotypic TSV, although subjects who have phenotypic data but no BIDS data are allowed.

 ## Examples of valid phenotypic TSVs